SyafiqSaat/test_scaffold/README.md

     1. python3 -m venv ~/.scaffold      -- where scaffold can be change
     2. source ~/.scaffold/bin/activate  -- where scaffold can be change
     3. which python                     -- to test
+10. Enter codes into the 4 files
+11. Enter into bash: make install
+12.